The color black gets a bad rap among artists sometimes. Many artists won’t even have tubes of black paint in their paint boxes.

 Lamp Black is a cool semi-opaque black and is also made from burning gas or oil.

-Mars Black is a warm opaque black.
-Unlike the other blacks in this list, Mars black is a synthetic man-made pigment and not produced from organic material.
+Mars Black is a warm, opaque black.
+Unlike the other blacks in this list, it is a synthetic man-made pigment not produced from organic material.

 Enhancing Manufactured Black Paint